elmagnificogi/MyTools/readme.md

 ## Tools

-- find_all_picture,replace my blog img
+- find_all_picture,replace my blog img and upload or download them
 - seed,update the seed libary
 - maya,some shot script about maya
 - Activation,software activation method